Minister of State

 |9||Can different sources of funding be combined?||

-A combination with other sources of funding is only possible up to the European allowed limit for funding of up to 50 percent, or up to 80 percent for short, challenging films.
+A combination with other sources of funding is only possible up to the European allowed limit for funding of max 50 percent of productions cost, or up to 80 percent for economically challenging films.

-The funding process begins when the application is submitted by the film producer to the FFA.
+The funding process begins when the application is submitted by the film producer to the DFFF.

-If the evaluation process leads to a positive result, the FFA will issue an official authorization.
+If the evaluation process leads to a positive result, the FFA will issue a notification of a grant.

-Payment generally takes place after the production has been completed.
-The FFA can also make provisions for installment payments to be disbursed according to the progress of the production (33 percent when shooting begins, 33 percent when the rough cut is completed, the remainder after the final cost analysis has been examined).
-For funding exceeding two million euros, installment payments are required along with proof of a film production completion bond or a financial guarantee corresponding to the approved amount of funding provided.
-In this case, a financial guarantee according to Section 31 FFG is not possible.
+The disbursal generally takes place after the production has been completed.
+The FFA can also make payments by installments to be disbursed according to the progress of the production (33 percent at the start of principal photography and closing of the financing, 33 percent when the rough cut is completed, the remainder after the final cost analysis has been audited).

 |11||Can applications be re-submitted?||

-Applications for the same project may be submitted twice.
+Applications for the same project may be re-submitted twice.